asbillings07/developer_portfolio/README.md

 ## Installation

 - Download the project files
+- After the project files are downloaded

 ```
-- run npm install to install
+- run npm install
 ```

     this will install all of the required modules in package.json